How to Flea Bomb With Indoor Cats – 7 Tips and Tricks

 After you purchase a flea bomb and set a date to use it, make arrangements to remove all pets and people out of the home.
 Flea bombs can take several hours to completely settle, so you can anticipate that it can take anywhere from one whole day to several days to clean up your home after setting one off.

 You can schedule to drop off your cats at a daycare or boarding service.
-If you have some friends who are willing to help, you can leave your cats with them while you thoroughly clean up the flea bomb.
+If you have some friends willing to help, you can leave your cats with them while you thoroughly clean up the flea bomb.

 3. Rearrange Furniture

-Make sure to remove any food in your food pantry and store them in a safe place outside of your house.
+Make sure to remove any food in your food pantry and store it in a safe place outside of your house.
 You can also take out any kitchen appliances, dishes, and silverware before using the flea bomb.

 4. Ventilate Your Home